sconover/wrong/README.markdown

   * You can't use metaprogramming to write your assert blocks.
   * All variables and methods must be available in the binding of the assertion block.

-## Helper Assert Methods ##

-If you really want to, you can define your procs in one method, pass it in to another method, and have that method assert it.
-This is very bizarre and you probably shouldn't do it.
-Wrong will do its best to figure out where the actual assertion code is but it might not succeed.

-If you're in Ruby 1.8, you **really** shouldn't do it!
-But if you do, you can use the "depth" parameter to give Wrong a better hint about how far up the stack it should crawl to find the code.
-See `assert_test.rb` for more details, if you dare.

 ## Adapters ##

 Adapters for various test frameworks sit under wrong/adapters.